albertodonato/asynclxd/README.rst

 It provides an high level API to interact with resources on LXD servers, such as containers, images, networks, profiles and storage.

-LXD servers are accessible through the :class:`aiolxd.remote.Remote` class, which exposes server details and configuration, as well as access to resource collections.
+LXD servers are accessible through the `aiolxd.remote.Remote` class, which exposes server details and configuration, as well as access to resource collections.

 Collections (such as `containers`, `images`, `profiles`, `networks`, ...) allow creating and fetching resources, which can be modified, updated or deleted.